Aman7894/spotify-clone/README.md

 # spotify-clone
-This is a simple spotify clone only front-end part using html abd css
+This is a simple spotify clone only  using front-end part using html and css